christiangubana/rest-api/README.md

 ## Server-side usage(PORT: 8080)

-### Prepare the connection with In-Memory-Database - mongodb-memory-server
+### Prepare the connection with In-Memory-Database - MongoDB-memory-server

 #### IMPORTANT NOTE
-This project required a MongoDB connection setup.
-Setup the connection based on the environments below.
+This project required a MongoDB connection setup set up connection.
 You should at least have 10 GB of free disk space plus whatever space is necessary to hold your MongoDB data.
 At least 4 GB of RAM.
 ``````